Don't Look Now (1936 film)

 Don't Look Now is a 1936 Warner Bros.
 Merrie Melodies animated short film directed by Tex Avery.
 The short was released on November 7, 1936.

+The film depicts a rivalry between the god Cupid and the demon Satan during Valentine's Day.

 Plot

 It portrays Valentine's Day.
 Cupid is making people fall in love, while Satan is doing everything possible to undermine the relationships.